swcarpentry/DEPRECATED-boot-camps/version-control/git/github/Readme.md

 ### Exercise : Fork Our GitHub Repository

+Step 0 : Clean Up Your Local Space

+We'll be interacting with remote repositories now, so let's clean up the simplestats folder on your machine.

+    $ cd
+    $ rm simplestats

 Step 1 : Go to our
 [repository](https://github.com/UW-Madison-ACI/simplestats)
 from your browser, and click on the Fork button.
 Choose to fork it to your